 At the startup stage, customer demand is limited due to unfamiliarity with the new product’s features and performance.
 Distribution channels are still underdeveloped, so there are very few product supply and promotional activities.
-There are also lack of complementary products which add value to the customers, limiting the profitability of the new product.
+There is also a lack of complementary products that add value to the customers, limiting the profitability of the new product.

-Companies at the startup stage are likely to generate zero or very low revenue and experience negative cash flows and profits due to large amount of capital initially invested in technology, equipment and other fixed costs.
+Companies at the startup stage are likely to generate zero or very low revenue and experience negative cash flows and profits due to a large amount of capital initially invested in technology, equipment, and other fixed costs.

 As the product slowly attracts attention from a bigger market segment, the industry moves on to the growth stage where profitability starts to rise.
-Improvement in product features leads to easiness to use, thus increasing value to customers.
-Complementary products also start to become available in the market so people have greater benefits purchasing the product and its complements.
-As demand increases, product price goes down which further increase customer demand.
+Improvement in product features leads to the easiness of use, thus increasing value to customers.
+Complementary products also start to become available in the market so people have greater benefits in purchasing the product and its complements.
+As demand increases, product price goes down, which further increases customer demand.

 At the growth stage, revenue continues to rise and companies start generating positive cash flows and profits as product revenue and costs break-even.

-At the maturity stage, majority of the companies in the industry are well-established and the industry reaches it saturation point.
-These companies collectively attempt to moderate the intensity of industry competition to protect themselves and maintain profitability by adopting strategies to deter entry of new competitors into the industry.
+At the maturity stage, the majority of the companies in the industry are well-established and the industry reaches its saturation point.
+These companies collectively attempt to moderate the intensity of industry competition to protect themselves and maintain profitability by adopting strategies to deter the entry of new competitors into the industry.
 They also develop strategies to become a dominant player and reduce rivalry.

-Decline stage is the last stage of an industry life cycle.
-The intensity of competition in a declining industry depends on several factors: sped of decline, height of exit barriers and level of fixed costs.
+The decline stage is the last stage of an industry life cycle.
+The intensity of competition in a declining industry depends on several factors: speed of decline, the height of exit barriers, and the level of fixed costs.
 To deal with decline, some companies might choose to focus on their most profitable product lines or services in order to maximize profits and stay in the industry.
 Some larger companies will attempt to acquire smaller or failing competitors to become the dominant player.
 For those who are facing huge losses and do not believe there are opportunities to survive, divestment will be their optimal choice.